awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 AWS Server Migration Service partially supports vMotion, Storage vMotion, and other features based on virtual machine migration \(such as DRS and Storage DRS\) subject to the following limitations:
 + Migrating a virtual machine to a new ESXi host or datastore after one replication run ends, and before the next replication run begins, is supported as long as the Server Migration Connector's vCenter service account has sufficient permissions on the destination ESXi host, datastores, and datacenter, and on the virtual machine itself at the new location\.
 + Migrating a virtual machine to a new ESXi host, datastore, and/or datacenter while a replication run is active—that is, while a virtual machine upload is in progress—is not supported\.
-+ Cross vCenter vMotion is not supported for use with the AWS Server Migration Service\.
++ Cross vCenter vMotion is not supported for use with AWS SMS\.

 **Support for VMware vSAN**
 VMs on vSAN datastores are only supported when **Replication job type** on the **Configure replication jobs settings** page is set to **One\-time migration**\.